Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Face BTP Methods

 The main strength of NN-learned face BTP methods is that they offer the potential for complex (i.e., highly non-linear) protection algorithms that need not be explicitly defined, unlike Non-NN BTP methods.
 This is an especially attractive aspect of NN-learned BTP methods that adopt an end-to-end learning approach, since we allow the NN to have more freedom in learning how to transform a face image to a protected face template.
 With this freedom come consequences, however, because the more control we relinquish to the NN, the less certain we become about how exactly the NN is learning what it is learning.
 As a result, NN-learned BTP methods, particularly those that have been trained end-to-end, tend to be difficult to evaluate.
-For example, it is not clear how we should perform a thorough evaluation on what information about a protected face template might be revealed to an adversary that has access to the trained BTP NN (including its architecture and learned parameters).
+For example, it has already been shown that unprotected DNN-based face recognition models are vulnerable to a \textit{template inversion attack}, whereby a close approximation of the original face image can be obtained from its learned embedding (template) (e.g., \cite{zs16, c17, mc18, os22}).
+It is thus conceivable that the \textit{protected} face templates learned by NN-learned BTP algorithms could be inverted by similar means to recover the \textit{unprotected} templates and/or the underlying face images; however, such analysis is currently lacking in the face BTP literature.
+Furthermore, there exists no formal investigation into what information about the unprotected face template is leaked in \textit{different layers} of an NN-learned face BTP model (assuming that an adversary has full access to this model, including its architecture and learned parameters), and how this may \textit{reduce} the amount of protection offered to the face templates.
 So, while NN-learned BTP methods do have the potential to be more complex, this complexity may come at the price of too much ignorance about how the method works and, therefore, how well it serves to protect the face templates.
 This is in contrast to Non-NN BTP methods, where the more precise definition of the protection algorithm allows for clearer insight into appropriate evaluation strategies.

 Having commented on the difficulty of evaluating NN-learned BTP methods, we must note that it is by no means impossible to understand the workings of a NN; however, such an undertaking would require a greater level of involvement by the NN's designer.
 For example, the designer could carefully formulate architectures and loss functions that would more explicitly train the NN to generate protected face templates with certain desirable characteristics, which could both generate stronger templates and make it easier to evaluate the BTP method's robustness.
 Of course, placing more restrictions on the NN may reduce the attractiveness of using NNs to learn BTP algorithms, since this removes some of the NN's freedom to learn how it will, which forces the BTP method to adopt a more defined algorithm (closer to a Non-NN method).